dessa-oss/atlas/documentation/STEPBYSTEPGUIDE.md

 reader.create_working_copy(pipeline_name, path_to_save)
 ```

-Creates a copy of your job source in a different location.
+Creates a copy of your job sourc
+e in a different location.

 ## Step 8: Adding additional dependencies (optional)

 Be aware that installing a package locally doesn't mean it will be in the execution environment.
-If you want to use an external python package, you'll need to create a `requirements.txt` wherever your project model code exists with the dependencies explicitly stated.
+If you want to use an external python package, you'll need to create a `requirements.txt` wherever your model code exists with the dependencies explicitly stated.
+The requirements file will be in the root of the model code directory.
+For an example of this, see where the [requirements.txt in /examples](https://github.com/DeepLearnI/foundations/tree/master/examples) sits.

-Reference the main STARTGUIDE for a more detailed explanation.
+Reference the main [STARTGUIDE](https://github.com/DeepLearnI/foundations/blob/master/documentation/STARTGUIDE.md) for a more detailed explanation.